isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Pupils Discipline & Leadership.md

 **Tiered**

-To develop the leadership capacity of every Anthonian, all our students undergo baseline leadership development with opportunities for advanced development for students with greater interest and/or potential.r
+To develop the leadership capacity of every Anthonian, all our students undergo baseline leadership development with opportunities for advanced development for students with greater interest and/or potential.